Champions Cup (horse race)

-The Champions Cup (JPN G-1, formerly the Japan Cup Dirt until 2013) is a thoroughbred horse race contested in Japan in early December.
-It is run for three-year-olds and older at a distance of 1,800 meters.
+The Champions Cup (formerly the Japan Cup Dirt until 2013) is a Grade 1 flat horse race for thoroughbreds aged three and above contested in Japan in early December.
+Organized by Japan Racing Association, it is run at a distance of 1,800 meters at Chukyo Racecourse.
 In recent years, the race has followed the Japan Cup on the Japanese racing calendar.